United Guadeloupe, Solidary and Responsible

 United Guadeloupe, Solidary and Responsible (Guadeloupe unie, solidaire et responsable; abbreviated GUSR), formerly known as United Guadeloupe, Socialism and Facts (Guadeloupe unie, socialisme et réalités), is a political party in the French overseas department of Guadeloupe.
 The party was founded by Dominique Larifla, a former socialist member of parliament and former president of the Department Council of Guadeloupe.
 The party is close to the Modern Left and used to have a Senator sitting in the European Democratic and Social Rally.
 The party has one seat in the French National Assembly, in the group of the Socialist Party.
 The party also has one seat in the Senate.
-The party was also formerly aligned with the Left Radical Party and is now aligned with La République En Marche !.
+The party was also formerly aligned with the Left Radical Party and is now aligned with Renaissance.